SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 parameter.
 However, the mode parameter is a writable, and the current state is reflected by the status, so we would need an additional predefined value for the status code.
-As a consequence, we would need to add an other status 'CONTROL_INACTIVE' which could either be part of
+As a consequence, we would need to add an other status 'CONTROL_INACTIVE' which could either be a substate of

 1) 'IDLE' (reasoning: behaviour like a Readable)
 2) or 'WARN'(reasoning: it is a somehow broken Drivable)